gvwilson/sensibleadventures/iffy/iffy.md

 "Not Jeep!"
 Iffy exclaimed.
 "Me!
 I could be his 'prentice!"
-The two Mrs. Sandhus had listened with bemusement as her conversation with Mr. Wales---"call me Johnson, please"---leaped from de-ionizers to different ways to micro-weld the cracked cases of old cores to the mended reciprocating rod Iffy took out of her coat to show him.
+The two Mrs. Sandhus had listened with bemusement as her conversation with Mister Wales---"call me Johnson, please"---leaped from de-ionizers to different ways to micro-weld the cracked cases of old cores to the mended reciprocating rod Iffy took out of her coat to show him.
 It wasn't until Big Mrs. Sandhu had cleared her throat